Death with Dignity - Overview

 - The prescribing physician must request, but may not require, the patient to notify his or her next-of-kin of the prescription request.

-Last year’s bill was not voted upon by the Senate Judicial Proceedings Committee and was withdrawn for lack of support.
-We hope that our efforts in 2017 will be able to finally have it approved by both houses.
+We hope that our efforts in 2019 will be able to finally have it approved by both houses.